Three Solid Reasons

 2. Time.
 Your most important business function is communicating well.
 But who has the time?

-Much written business communication is poorly executed, because writing well requires time and focus, luxuries most business owners no longer have.
+Much written business communication is poorly executed, because writing well requires time and focus, luxuries most businesses no longer have.

 Solution — when you must write clearly and effectively our professional hand eases the burden and saves your valuable time.